iholloma/crdh/_essays/v01-13-growing-strong.md

   orcid: 0000-0003-3810-3681
   url: "https://historyarthistory.gmu.edu/people/goberle"
 abstract: |
   This essay explores how social network graphs can be utilized to explore the relationships between people in civil societies.
 This study focuses on the membership data from a sample of learned societies as well as federal employees and U.S. Army officers during the early republic.
 Using software constructs a visualization which indicates the shared connections between groups.
 This offers opportunities to explore if memberships in civil societies mirrored political relationships or if civil societies offered a space to cross political boundaries.
-Network graphs can help us visualize many relationships and if utilized with traditional sources it can offer a richer understanding of the past.
-This article provides early insights into an ongoing project which seeks to test Alexander de Tocqueville famous observation which focused on the importance of civil societies to expansion of democracy.
+Network graphs can help us visualize many relationships and, if used with traditional sources, can offer a richer understanding of the past.
+This article provides early insights into an ongoing project which seeks to test Alexander de Tocqueville famous observation on the importance of civil societies to the expansion of democracy.
 appendix:
 - name: Data archive
   file: oberle-v01/oberle-data.csv